Anonymous Parse caching

 • ANON — text for anonymous prepared statements.
 An entry expires after query_interner_anon_idle_ttl_seconds of idle time (default 60 seconds).
 Setting the knob to 0 disables TTL eviction — the pre-3.7 unbounded behaviour, kept as an escape hatch for legacy deployments.

-If both the interner and the pool/client caches drop the text for an anonymous prepared statement before the next Bind, pg_doorman returns ERROR: unnamed prepared statement does not exist (SQLSTATE 26000).
+If an anonymous Bind or Describe arrives after pg_doorman has lost the matching anonymous prepared-statement state, pg_doorman returns ERROR: unnamed prepared statement does not exist (SQLSTATE 26000).
+Common causes are client Anonymous LRU eviction, RESET INTERNER, interner TTL eviction, or a driver pattern that reuses unnamed prepared statements across batches.
 This is the same error native PostgreSQL raises for the same condition; standard drivers handle it transparently by re-issuing Parse.

 Binary upgrade (SIGUSR2) carries both NAMED and ANON entries to the new process.
 Anonymous entries land in the new ANON interner with a fresh last_used timestamp, so the TTL clock starts over at the upgrade moment.